All Episodes

 Ultimately, this is all a SQL statement.

-This all goes in and ends up in an SQL statement uh in a database uh as a trigger, and then uh basically the trigger is a bot that operates on my behalf and it has to auto-bid against all these other ones.
+And then basically the trigger is a bot that operates on my behalf and it has to auto-bid against all these other ones.

 That is really what accounts for the large majority of people within that potential global audience because a lot of humans like comedy, a lot of humans like sci-fi.

-Then we go on down here, and you'll note I don't have any behaviors in this group at all.
+Then we go on down here and you'll note I don't have any behaviors in this group at all.

-I I thought in this one I'd put behaviors, but I guess not.
+I thought in this one I'd put behaviors, but I guess not.

-So I didn't even select for for money.
+So I didn't even select for money.

-Let's present this uh information free to everybody, you know.
+Let's present this information free to everybody.

 And here's good information for them on how to do this.

-Uh that apparently has taken over.
+That apparently has taken over.

-Um these are the creatives I was using.
+These are the creatives I was using.

 Obviously, when you put your creative ad stuff together, you've got to be good at it, right?